-The disclosures are available on the Group's corporate website (www.mufgemea.com).
+The Pillar 3 are prepared in accordance with the latest PRA rules and the disclosures are available on the Group's corporate website (www.mufgemea.com).
 Disclosure in respect of remuneration as required under Article 450 of the CRR is separately published on the same website and forms part of the Pillar 3 disclosure for the Group.